carlospolop/Bruteforce-GCP-Permissions/README.md

+# Check GCPPEASS from [https://github.com/carlospolop/cloudpeass](https://github.com/carlospolop/cloudpeass) for an updated version of this script

 # Bruteforce GCP permissions

 Find which permissions a GCP principals has access to (you need to have credentials for it).